 Chat With a Mormon Online

 I'm a PhD student studying communication, rhetoric, and digital media.
-I'm a progressive political junkie, and I'm just now starting research on my dissertation.
+I'm a progressive political junkie working on a dissertation.
 The best part of my life is hearing my sons laugh and seeing my wife smile.

 I am a Mormon because of who I want to become.

 My religion is part of who I am.
 I want others to feel comfortable telling me about themselves, so I try to feel comfortable telling others about myself.

 For Mormons, religion isn't just a way to improve our lot in the next life.
 We honestly believe that following the Savior makes our lives better here on earth.
 We want to share that with everyone.

 The Book of Mormon teaches many important principles, perhaps none more important than the divine commandment to serve our brothers and sisters here on earth.
 Ours is not a religion confined to the heavens and the afterlife.
 The Book of Mormon teaches very clearly that if we are not helping those around us--giving freely of our time, money, talents, energy, care, friendship--then we are not following the Savior.
 This requires that we neither view others as "deserving" their lot in any way, nor justify our lack of compassion because of others' imperfections.
 The Book of Mormon teaches that Christ gave his life for every one of us individually--we have no place withholding help from someone whom the Son of God died for.

 I look at prayer as the way I can call home on a regular basis.
 I ask for help, thank my Heavenly Dad for things, seek advice--in short, I keep in touch.